rationalagents/gemstateio-groups/README.md

 Livestream/video-conference-only events with Idaho basis are great too!

 ## Contributing
 If you know of new groups, dead groups, or want to update a group's information, please [open an issue](https://github.com/waded/gemstateio-groups/issues) or pull request.
+Please validate changes using the schema.

 ## Contributors
 - [@waded](https://github.com/waded)